mplacona/BlinkThings/README.md

-# HelloThings
+# BlinkThings
-A simple Android Things application to get you started with it
+A simple Android Things application to get some LEDs blinking

 ## Getting Started
 Follow the directions in [AndroidThings.rocks](https://www.androidthings.rocks) as described in [this article](https://www.androidthings.rocks/2017/01/03/get-started-with-android-things-today/).